unkokaeru/digital-garden/content/Functions Code Output (MATLAB).md

     3.1416

 >> help area_circle
-  Calculates the area of a circle given the radius :)
+  Calculates the area of a circle given the diameter

 >> radii=[3,4,5]; area_circle(radii)
 Error using  ^